feratovic/crypto/README.md

 ---

-<h6> Special thanks to https://www.enyelsequeira.com/ for incredible solidity and metamask tutorial. </h6>
+<h6> Special thanks to jsmasterypro for incredible solidity and metamask tutorial. </h6>

 ---